2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 Of the 9 students majoring in culinary arts at Atlanta Area Tech, 22% are male and 78% are female.

-A rank of #5 on this year’s list means Southern Crescent Technical College is a great place for culinary arts students working on their associate degree.
+The in-demand associate degree programs at Southern Crescent Technical College helped the school earn the #5 place on this year’s ranking of the most popular culinary arts schools in Georgia.
 Located in the suburb of Griffin, Southern Crescent Technical College is a public college with a moderately-sized student population.

 Women make up 71% of the culinary arts majors at the school.

-Full Culinary Arts at Southern Crescent Technical College Report
+Read full report on Culinary Arts at Southern Crescent Technical College

-Georgia Northwestern Technical College ranked #6 on this year’s Most Popular Culinary Arts Associate Degree Trade Schools in Georgia list.
-Located in the city of Rome, Georgia Northwestern Technical College is a public college with a medium-sized student population.
+Georgia Northwestern Technical College came in at #6 in this year’s edition of the Most Popular Culinary Arts Associate Degree Trade Schools in Georgia ranking.
+Located in the small city of Rome, Georgia Northwestern Technical College is a public college with a medium-sized student population.

 Women make up 75% of the culinary arts majors at the school.